transferwise/pipelinewise/dev-project/README.md

 **Note**: Log files are generated at each run at `~/.pipelinewise/postgres_dwh/mariadb_db/log/`.
 State file with incremental and log based positions generated at `~/.pipelinewise/postgres_dwh/mariadb_db/state.json`.
-Next time when running the same command, the incrementally and log based (CDC) replicated tables will capture the changes starting from the previously replicated position.
+Next time when running the same command, the incrementally and log based (CDC) reproduced tables will capture the changes starting from the previously reproduced position.

-To start replicating data from source Postgres to target Postgres DWH:
+To start reproducing data from source Postgres to target Postgres DWH:

 ```sh
 $ pipelinewise run_tap --tap postgres_db --target postgres_dwh